 There are also more expensive enterprise solutions, which offer advanced content management and data protection.
 Starting from £28 per month per user and paid annually, advantages include document watermarking, two-factor authentication (2FA) for external users and password policy enforcement.

 Evernote is a note-taking app that allows you to jot down ideas, sketches and pictures and then upload them to the cloud.
 This means you can review your documents, text or images whenever and wherever you want.
-You can find notes by searching for keywords, dates, content types and titles, including notes in handwriting.
-You can also create tasks inside notes so you can track your workflow.

-The Personal account, which costs £79.99 a year has unlimited devices as well as higher monthly uploads and max file sizes.
-It also allows users to add extra widgets, connect primary google calendars, add due dates notifications and reminders for tasks, get offline access on mobile and desktop, and search for text in images and PDFs.
+There’s a free plan that allows you to connect one device, upload 250MB of notes per month, clip webpages, and attach PDFs, receipts, files, photos, images and documents.
+It also allows users to add extra widgets, connect primary Google calendars, add due date notifications and reminders for tasks, get offline access on mobile and desktop, and search for text in images and PDFs.

 Accountancy software can make filing your personal and company tax returns a doddle.
 And as the government’s Making Tax Digital initiative comes into force, businesses will have to keep digital records, use scheme-compliant software and submit updates every quarter.
-If your business has an annual income of £50,000 or more, you’ll need to complete this process by 6 April 2026.
-Smaller businesses will have an extra year.

 When choosing a solution, the key things to consider are price, added features, ease of use, dashboard information, app integrations, bank integrations, security and mobile apps.